jwulf/camunda-minecraft-plugin/README.md

 # Camunda Minecraft Plugin

-The Camunda Engine embedded in a Minecraft plugin for a Bukkit-compatible Minecraft server.
+The Camunda Engine embedded in a Minecraft plugin for Bukkit-compatible Minecraft servers.

 The plugin has a single delegate method for task execution.
 The executor takes a `delegate` field injection from a service task.